 The government proposes that a confidentiality provision in a settlement agreement that does not comply with the new requirements should be void in its entirety.
 It disagrees with the Committee’s suggestions that it should be a criminal offence to propose a confidentiality provision designed to prevent whistleblowing or the disclosure of a criminal offence.

 The government is not proposing that non-compliant confidentiality provisions in the employment contract should be void in their entirety.
 Instead, it proposes that the employee should rely on the existing enforcement mechanism for breach of the obligation to provide a written statement of employment particulars.
-This enables an employee to obtain additional compensation (two or four weeks’ capped pay) where they succeed in a tribunal claim and the employer has failed to provide correct employment particulars.
+This enables an employee to obtain a declaration of their employment particulars and if they succeed in another tribunal claim brought at the same time, additional compensation of two or four weeks’ capped pay.

 The consultation Confidentiality clauses on measures to prevent misuse in situations of workplace harassment or discrimination closes on 29 April 2019.